plone/plone.restapi/docs/source/addons.md

 ---
 html_meta:
-  "description": ""
+  "description": "Add-on product records can be addressed through the @addons endpoint in a Plone site."
-  "property=og:description": ""
+  "property=og:description": "Add-on product records can be addressed through the @addons endpoint in a Plone site."
-  "property=og:title": ""
+  "property=og:title": "Add-ons"
-  "keywords": "Plone, plone.restapi, REST, API"
+  "keywords": "Plone, plone.restapi, REST, API, Add-ons"
 ---

 # Add-ons